Abhijit2505/Abhijit2505/README.md

         (Incubate IND)
       </td>
       <td>
-          INCIND Technology Fellowship is a unique and exclusive program for the coders, hackers, designers and innovators of tomorrow.
+          <li>INCIND Technology Fellowship is a unique and exclusive program for the coders, hackers, designers and innovators of tomorrow</li>
       </td>
       <td>
         July 2020 - Present